In this post, we’re sharing the best ways to make money as a kid. From walking dogs to mowing lawns, these are realistic methods that work!

 Rake Leaves

 - As soon as the leaves start to fall, grab your rake and go door-to-door.
 Like mowing lawns, most people don’t have the time to do this and would gladly hire someone.
 It’s also the perfect job for someone a little younger, assuming you know your neighbors well and your parents are OK with it.
-You’ll need a good pair of work gloves, a good-quality adjustable rake, and large leaf bags to start.
-They even have complete sets with the rake, leaf scoops, and a large garden bag included.
+You’ll need a good pair of work gloves, a high-quality adjustable rake, and large leaf bags to get started.
+They even have complete sets that include the rake, leaf scoops, and a large garden bag.

 Wash Cars

 - People are fanatics about their vehicles and can never keep them clean enough, my son included.
-That kid spends more time cleaning his car than what I think is normal, and I’m confident that if someone came to our door asking if he wanted to wash it, he’d immediately say yes.
-If you’ve got a bucket, some good car soap, a sponge or washing mitts, and a few good drying towels, this is a great way to make extra money as a kid!
+That kid spends more time cleaning his car than I think is normal, and I’m confident that if someone came to our door asking if he wanted to wash it, he’d immediately say yes.
+If you have a bucket, some good car soap, a sponge or washing mitt, and a few dry towels, this is a great way to make extra money as a kid!

 Helpful Tools | ||